-NIELIT curriculum has a Major project as an important component of 'B' Level course in Information Technology.
+NIELIT curriculum has a Major project as an important component of IT Application Engineer (B Level - IT).
 The Project is carried out by the student under guidance and support of faculty and management of the respective institute.
 It is felt that such a project provides an opportunity to the student to apply his/her knowledge and skills to real life problems (including oral and written communication skills), and as such the project should be given utmost importance and priority both by the students as well as institution faculty / management in respect of its identification, planning and implementation.